andro2601/small-eq/README.md

-# SmallEQ
+# small-eq

-## Opis
+## About
-FIR niskopropusni i visokopropusni filtar implementirani konvolucijom u vremenskoj domeni
+FIR low-pass and high-pass filter implemented in the time domain using convolution

-## Detalji
+## Details
-Glavni branch: master
+Main branch: master